jbasinger/c-learning/test_svl/Readme.md

 * Outputs return error code if test fails, prints failures
 * Outputs return code 0, prints success
 * printing toggle-able for CI/CD
+* Create some reporting interface
+    * One that prints to the terminal
+    * One that can output files

 ## Behind the scenes